 When Seaboard began operations with DC-4s in 1947, it was necessary to carry navigators and radio operators on trans-oceanic flights.
 The radio operators communicated with distant ground stations via Morse code.
-In order to increase radio range, the DC-4s were was equipped with a trailing wire antenna about 50 ft long which had a weight on the end.
+In order to increase radio range, the DC‑4s were was equipped with a trailing wire antenna about 50 ft long which had a weight on the end.
 It could be let out by the operator and reeled in before landing.
-In the early 1950s, high-frequency radio sets that enabled the pilots to conduct voice communications with distant ground stations became available and the radio operators were eliminated from Seaboard flight crews.
-The early high-frequency radios required the crew to install crystals for the specific frequencies to be used.
-When the first CL-44 was delivered in 1960, it came equipped with Collins Radio HF 618-T2 Transceivers.
-Seaboard was the first airline to operate these units which permitted selecting any frequency from the control head without the need to change crystals.
+In the early 1950s, HF (high-frequency) radio sets that enabled the pilots to conduct voice communications with distant ground stations became available and the radio operators were eliminated from Seaboard flight crews.
+The early HF radios required the crew to install crystals for the specific frequencies to be used.
+When the first CL‑44 was delivered in 1960, it came equipped with Collins Radio 618T‑2 HF transceivers.
+Seaboard was the first airline to operate these units which permitted selecting any of 28,000 frequencies from the control head without the need to change crystals.

 During its participation in the Pacific Airlift for the Korean Conflict, Seaboard developed an advanced form of pressure-pattern flying.
 A ground navigator studied the weather charts and selected a route that would give the fastest flight time and thereby minimum fuel consumption.
 During the flight, he would send updated wind information to the flight navigator who used a transparent overlay developed by Seaboard.
 A separate overlay for each leg showed several possible routes for each leg on either side of the great-circle route that gave the shortest distance.
 The overlay also listed the distance for each such route and the wind component necessary to compensate for the additional distance.
 The flight navigator would place the overlay on top of a weather map with the latest wind information and adjust the route to minimize time.
 In the 1960s, the flight plans were generated by a computer but the navigators' in-flight duties remained otherwise unchanged.